 - A buildup of fluid in the abdomen

-Liver damage caused by cirrhosis is almost always permanent, but it can be slowed or stopped when the underlying cause is treated.
+Liver damage caused by cirrhosis is almost always permanent, but it can be slowed or stopped when treating the underlying cause.

-People who drink heavily over many years can develop cardiomyopathy, a disease of the heart muscle that impairs its ability to pump blood through the body.
+People who drink heavily over many years can develop cardiomyopathy, a heart muscle disease that impairs its ability to pump blood through the body.
 The main symptoms are shortness of breath, coughing or difficulty sleeping when lying flat, pressure or discomfort in the chest, and a pounding, fluttering or rapid heartbeat.

 Cardiomyopathy is generally mild at first, but it gets worse over time.
 Depending on the type and severity, cardiomyopathy can be life-threatening.